 Most introverts hate small talk, preferring deeper “more meaningful” conversations.
-Some introverts feel uncomfortable at the very thought of joining in with small talk, others avoid it.
+Some introverts feel uncomfortable at the very thought of it, others avoid it.
 Here’s 10 tips to be better at small talk, especially if you’ve ever asked yourself ” what to do if you hate small talk”.
 You may also enjoy reading “why introverts hate small talk”

 How to get good at small talk, or get better at it?
 Gradually refine your small talk skills (although you’re probably already good at it, you just don’t like it).
-As our skill increases so does our confidence.
+As your skill increases so does confidence.

 - Ask open questions.
-Some questions allows others to talk easily, some beg for a one word answer.
-If it’s possible to answer your question in one word it’s closed and the pressure stays on you to keep the conversation going.
-An open question allows them to give a more expansive answer.
+If your question can be answered in one word it’s a closed question and the pressure stays on you to keep the conversation going.
+Open question allows them to give longer answers.

 - It’s a conversation, not an interrogation.
 Don’t simply fire questions at the other person or give one word answers to them.
 Add something of yourself into the conversation.
 “Yes, I had a good weekend”, can become “I had a great weekend, fitted in some diving where I saw….”.
 If you’re moving the conversation to something you like it becomes easier to “chat”.

 - Give something of yourself away.
-Ok, introverts don’t like to open up until we know somebody well and feel comfortable.
-But, logically we can’t get there unless we give something away so the other person does too.
+I know, you don’t like to open up until you know somebody and feel comfortable.
+But, logically introverts can’t get there unless we give something away, so the other person does too.
 What can you “plan” to give away, that doesn’t feel too personal?
 Even better if you like talking on the subject, so you can answer follow on questions.
-For me that’s back to Scuba diving, and that little hook just made it easier for anybody else to engage me in conversation.
+I talk about Scuba diving.
+Even writing that here is a little hook making it easier for you to engage me in conversation.

 - Summarise: Your listening skills make you good at summarising, which adds real value to many conversations and allows you to join in more easily.
-A summary also gives you a great chance to steer the conversation elsewhere, like onto something more meaningful
+A summary also gives you a great chance to steer the conversation elsewhere, like something more meaningful.

 - Don’t consider yourself antisocial, or worry about it, realise your strengths and focus on them.
 Some introverts worry about how they’re perceived.
 You’re not unfriendly, judgmental, aloof, snobby or conceited because you don’t get excited by small talk.
 Any dislike or nervousness you may feel is about your beliefs, not the situation itself.

 - Don’t worry.
-Worrying about it tends to make people more tense making the situation worse.
-You, and nearly half the rest of the population are introverts.
+Worrying about it will probably make you more tense, making the situation worse.
+You, and nearly half the population are introverts.
 Introverts can and do make great leaders/ managers/ sales people etc (all things we’re led to believe are extrovert roles).